kotlin-graphics/gln/src/main/kotlin/gln/manual.md

 void glClampColor(bool clamp);

+-------------- GL30

+since in glClearBufferfi buffer must be GL_DEPTH_STENCIL and drawbuffer 0, these are inferred and the function name becomes clearBufferDepthStencil

 glBindRenderbuffer has no target since it's fixed glRenderbufferStorage has no target since it's fixed renderbufferStorageMultisample has no target since it's fixed